-1. Any Seafarer shall be allowed an allotment note, free of charge, of up to 80% of their basic wages (or such higher amount as agreed with the Master or the Company) payable at monthly intervals to one account as indicated by the Seafarer after allowing for any statutory deductions.
+1. Any Seafarer shall be allowed an allotment note, free of charge, of up to 80% of basic wages (or such higher amount as agreed with the Master or the Company), payable at monthly intervals, to the account indicated by the Seafarer after allowing for any statutory deductions, in line with the provisions of MLC Standard A2.2, paragraph 5.